 The audio in the composite archive is a single channel encoded as AAC at 128Kbps and a sample rate of 48Khz.

 The video in the composite archive is encoded using H.264 Baseline profile at level 3.1.
 A constant quantization parameter (qp) of 19 is used, yielding variable bitrate video.
-The output resolution and frame-rate is 640x480 (or 1280x720) at 25 frames-per-second.
+By default, the output resolution is 640x480 (SD landscape) at 25 frames-per-second.
+Other resolutions 480x640 (SD portrait), 720x1280 (HD portrait), and 1280x720 (HD landscape) are also supported.
 The keyframe interval is 10 seconds.
 Input decoded video streams are sampled with YUV 4:2:0 at 8 bits per component.

 Streams are wrapped in an MP4 media container to create an .mp4 file.